Learn about 10 easy to grow cut flower garden perennials you can use to create beautiful arrangements in your home.

 Anemone September Charm

 As the variety name states, this pretty perennial blooms later in the season in September, though often in August, and lasts through most of the fall.
-I love the cottage feel it gives to the garden.
+It's a Japanese Anemone plant and I love the cottage feel it gives to the garden.
 Beware, this one is a rapid grower and will easily fill in a space once it's established.

 Iris

-Number six in this top 10 cut perennial flower list is the Iris.
-It mainly blooms in the spring, but there are a few varieties that will bloom twice.
-You may see them listed as remontant which means to rebloom twice in a season.
+Next on the list of perennial flowers is the bearded Iris.
+It mainly blooms in the spring in May and June, but there are a few varieties that will bloom twice.
+You may see them listed as "remontant" which means to rebloom twice in a season.
 Did you know that the root from the Iris, also called Orris Root, has been used as a fixture for potpourri?

 Globe Bellflower